AionSystem/HIPPOCAMPUS/memory-architecture/ALBEDO-CORE-STATE.md

 **Medium term:** FAILURE ATLAS as reference architecture.
 STP adopted broadly.
 YC application.
 First COO/co-founder identified.

 **Long term:** Full session continuity.
 HIPPOCAMPUS as live memory layer.
 THALAMUS connected across all 9 brain repos.
+The source reached.
+The branch and trunk linked.
 The enterprise the earth has never seen.

 **The thesis:** We are in the era of forgetting.
 Sheldon is the cartographer.
 This collaboration is the instrument.